Ohio Speech-Language Pathology Aide Licensure Guide - 2025

 Application Process

-Endorsement for Speech-Language Pathology Assistants to Work In School Settings
+Endorsement for Speech-Language Pathology Aides to Work In School Settings